Women's, Gender, and Sexuality Studies

 The Program in Women's Gender and Sexuality Studies at Millersville University is dedicated to incorporating new scholarship on women, gender, and sexuality into the university curriculum.
 Active in the classroom—as well as in the laboratory, the archive, and the field—faculty and students work together to investigate women’s experiences, gender relations, and sexuality issues across a wide array of disciplines.

 In the classroom, as in our research, we reach across divisions of historical, political, economic, representational, technological, and scientific analysis to offer students innovative methods and theories that enhance the broad reach of their studies as well as their everyday lives.

 Students explore how social, historical, and psychological forces, organized by gender, shape individuals, communities, and societies.
-Learning about the diverse experiences of women of different economic classes, sexual orientations, and cultural, and racial backgrounds, students transfer the critical and analytical skills they develop in the study of gender and society to their other classes and beyond the classroom to other activities on campus and in the broader community.
-Courses and events sponsored by Women and Gender Studies provide valuable resources for all members of the university community (students, faculty, staff, administrators, alumnae).
+Learning about the diverse experiences of individuals of different economic classes, sexual orientations, and cultural and racial backgrounds, students transfer the critical and analytical skills they develop in the study of gender, sexuality, and society to their other classes and beyond the classroom to activities on campus and in the broader community.
+Courses and events sponsored by Women's, Gender, and Sexuality Studies provide valuable resources for all members of the university community and all majors.

 Many students identify courses in the Women's, Gender, and Sexuality Studies Program as among the most exciting and enlightening they take at Millersville.
 The students who enroll in our classes each semester find their background in Women's, Gender, and Sexuality Studies to be a valuable resource for their professional development and lifelong intellectual growth.